-All The Health Benefits Of Chia Seeds + A Few Recipes You Haven't Tried Yet
+All The Health Benefits Of Chia Seeds + 4 Great Ways To Eat Them

 Chia seeds are often lauded as teeny tiny superfood staples that belong in every kitchen pantry—but are they worth the hype?
 Well, between the seeds' impressive nutrition profile and versatility in baking, sipping, and sprinkling, there's lots to love.
 Let's take a look at some of their nutritional benefits and how to eat them.

 Chia seeds are from the Salvia Hispanica L. plant, a member of the mint family.
 At one time, pre–Chia Pet craze of the '90s, chia seeds were cultivated as a food source in Central and South America, and legend has it that they were cultivated as early as 3500 B.C. and used as an offering to the Aztec gods.
 A related plant, Salvia columbariae (golden chia), was used in the southwestern United States by Native Americans too.

 These days, you'll usually see one of two varieties of the seeds: white or gray-black.
 Brown varieties, while seen a little less often, are also used—these are just seeds that have not fully matured.

 Here are the basics: Two tablespoons of chia seeds come out to be about 140 calories with 4 grams of protein, 7 grams of unsaturated fat, and 11 grams of fiber.
 While they also contain trace minerals like zinc and copper as well as antioxidants, they pack a whopping 18% of your recommended daily amount of calcium.
 Chia seeds are also complete proteins, meaning they have all nine of the essential amino acids the body can't make on its own.